DanielBaird/self-assessment-tool/docs/index.md

 ### For conversation authors

-Not much for you here yet...
+[Content Editing](content-editor.html) instructions for spreadsheet editors.

 ### For administrators and maintainers